How We Began

 The Topanga Canyon Docents was started in 1974 by a group of friends and activists who wanted to share their love of nature and the Santa Monica Mountains.

 Topanga State Park is considered the largest wildlands park in the world that lies within an urban border (the City of Los Angeles).
 Its 25 square mile spread provides a unique wilderness experience close to home.
 Our mission is to share our knowledge of the flora, fauna and history by exploring the trails and historic Visitorʼs Center with park visitors.
 Our public activities take place from January to June of each year.

 To become a docent we offer a Docent Training course given each fall at the Trippet Ranch in Topanga State Park.
-Upon completion of the 45 hours of classroom and field training, we earn the Topanga Canyon Docent certificate, name badge and Topanga State Park parking pass which are presented at a picnic to celebrate the new docent trainees.
+Upon completion of the 45 hours of classroom and field training, we earn the Topanga Canyon Docent certificate, name badge and Topanga State Park parking pass, which are presented at a picnic to celebrate the new docent trainees.
 You can learn more about this course by going to the Docent Training page.

-Meet Our Board:
+Meet Our Board

 We are a group of 12 volunteer docents that meet regularly to discuss and plan our programs and upcoming events.
 Any docent is welcome to attend our meetings.
 We hold annual elections for board member positions.

-Patricia Hill, Secretary
+Patricia Hill, President

 Megan Williams Lee

-Topanga Sate Park Liasons:
+Topanga State Park Liasons

 State Park Ranger, Topanga Sector, Danny Duarte